Frequently Asked Questions

 When and where is the ACC School of Recreational Paddling?

-The ACC School of Recreational Paddling is usually held around the second weekend in June on the Spring River in North Arkansas, near the town of Hardy.
-Consult the ACC website and the ACC Facebook page for exact dates.
+The ACC School of Recreational Paddling is usually held around the second weekend in June.
+The 2020 event is tentatively scheduled to happen on the Ouachita River near Malvern.
+Consult the ACC website and the ACC Facebook page for exact dates and more details.

 When and where is the ACC Rendezvous?